openturing/turing/README.md

 * Edit the rows of `vigServices` table and change the `host` and `port` column to access your services.
 * Eedit the rows of `vigServicesNLPEntities` table and change the `name` column with correct OpenNLP Models path.

-## Tomcat
+## Application Server
+Viglet Turing works on Jetty Embedded or Tomcat.
 ### Host and Port
-Configure the Tomcat to use `localhost` host and `8080` port, because the Google OAuth2 has permission to this domain and port.
+Configure Jetty or Tomcat to use `localhost` host and `8080` port, because the Google OAuth2 has permission to this domain and port.

+### Tomcat
-### MySQL Connection
+#### MySQL Connection
 * Copy the MySQL JDBC to `<TOMCAT_DIR>/lib`. [https://dev.mysql.com/downloads/connector/j/5.0.html](https://dev.mysql.com/downloads/connector/j/5.0.html)
 * Configure `<TOMCAT_DIR>/conf/context.xml` to use `jdbc/VigletDS` Datasource, adding the following lines: